 For anyone looking for waterfront fun on Florida’s Unforgettable Coast, Mexico Beach is the perfect destination.
-Located 20 miles east of Panama City, Mexico Beach offers tourists beaches, hiking, paddling, birding, fishing, and water sport opportunities.
+Located 20 miles east of Panama City, Mexico Beach offers tourists beaches, hiking, paddling, birding, fishing, and water sports opportunities.

 Whether you spend your day at the local shops on land or you take to the water, you’re going to want to end up at a local restaurant for dinner.
 Mexico Beach has plenty of restaurants, but the local favorite is Shell Shack.
 Here you’ll find the freshest seafood to sink your teeth into.
 What are you waiting for?!

 Can’t make it out to Arizona?
 No need.
 Providence Canyon State Park, also known as “Georgia’s Little Grand Canyon” is the perfect hiking destination for anyone looking to get a little bit of clay on their shoes.
 With multiple canyons to explore and over 1,003 acres of land, you’re sure to see incredible geologic formations created by the erosion of the Coastal Plain.
 Pack a lunch and stay for a picnic.
 Or pack a bag and camp in one of their Pioneer or Backcountry Campsites.
 Either way, you won’t regret the hike to take in that canyon view.